octo-technology/OpenTezos/docs/ligo/examples.md

 #### SendValue

-`sendValue` function takes two parameters:
+The `sendValue` function takes two parameters:
-- `param` of type `unit` which means it takes no parameter.
+- `param` of type `unit`, which means it takes no parameter,
 - `s` the initial value of the storage.

-This function return type is `indiceFullReturn` and it returns:
+This function's return type is `indiceFullReturn` and it returns:
-- a list of operation containing a transaction.
+- a list of operations containing a transaction,
 - the initial storage that is not modified.

-The predefined function `Tezos.get_entrypoint_opt` can be used to retrieve the definition of a single entry point.
-`%receiveValue` is the label of the entrypoint that will be defined in the advisor contract.
+The predefined function `Tezos.get_entrypoint_opt` can be used to retrieve the definition of a single entry point.  `%receiveValue` is the label of the entrypoint that will be defined in the advisor contract.

 When the function `get_entrypoint_opt` does not find any contract at a given `address`, or if the contract doesn't match the type, then `None` is returned.

-> Note that the `Tezos.get_entrypoint_opt` function is a two-way communication solution.
-> between contract that are already deployed.
+> Note that the `Tezos.get_entrypoint_opt` function is a two-way communication solution between contract that are already deployed.
 > Find out more on `Tezos.get_entrypoint_opt` [here](https://tezosacademy.io/pascal/chapter-polymorphism).

 ```js